bluesky66-dev/kibana/x-pack/test/alerting_api_integration/common/fixtures/plugins/actions_simulators/server/README.md

 ================================================================================

-The code in this directory includes external service simulators for testing Kibana actions.
+The code in this directory includes external service simulators for testing HyperSec Kibana actions.
 The simulators are available when running the function test server.

 They are used during function testing for actions; an action will be created